 Now, let's take a look at 20 different virtual event ideas!

 Wistia is a video marketing platform specifically designed for businesses.
-In 2018, they hosted their first ever virtual event, adequately named CouchCon.
+A couple of years ago, they hosted their first ever virtual event, adequately named CouchCon.
 Attendees learned from 13 different influencers about the ways in which video can be used to market a company.

 For your virtual event, get creative and build opportunities for your attendees to meet and network with each other.